-Why Are You Eating Inside Restaurants?
+Don’t Eat Inside a Restaurant

 I asked all the people I spoke with whether they would be angry at government officials, the restaurant, or any other powers that be if they caught COVID-19 from eating indoors.
 They all said they wouldn’t be.
 After all, restaurants are just one of the many types of businesses that remain open; they could have contracted it anywhere.

 In part because our leaders have let the virus spread uncontrolled, it sometimes seems like it is an unstoppable threat and, like the weather, there’s not much you can do about it.
 That thinking can lead to a certain kind of fatalism.
 When I talked with Gabrielle Velasco and George Kosmidis, a young couple outside a Spanish restaurant called Jaleo, Kosmidis said he was still going into an office regularly.
 So “I think there’s a level of risk no matter what you do,” he said.
 Velasco added that she was nevertheless frustrated with the overall government pandemic response.
-If you think about it, she said, the service staff, who work in close quarters all day, is taking on a bigger risk than the diners are.
+If you think about it, she said, the service staffers, who work in close quarters all day, are taking on a bigger risk than the diners are.
 Why not risk a little when other people are risking so much?

 Reached for comment about the state’s indoor-dining situation, a spokesperson for Virginia Governor Ralph Northam said he “is working closely with state and local health experts, and he will continue to base his decisions in data, science, and public health.”
 A few days after my interviews, Northam announced that he would require restaurants to stop serving alcohol after 10 p.m. and to close by midnight.
 Of course, how much time people spend inside restaurants before then is still entirely up to them.